grycap/scar/README.md

 * [udocker](https://github.com/indigo-dc/udocker/): A tool to execute Docker containers in user space.
   * The [Fakechroot](https://github.com/dex4er/fakechroot/wiki) execution mode of udocker is employed, since Docker containers cannot be natively run on AWS Lambda.
 Isolation is provided by the boundary of the Lambda function itself.
 * [AWS Lambda](https://aws.amazon.com/lambda): A serverless compute service that runs Lambda functions in response to events.

+SCAR can optionally define a trigger so that the Lambda function is executed whenever a file is uploaded to an Amazon S3 bucket.
+This file is automatically made available to the underlying Docker container run on AWS Lambda so that an user-provided shell-script can process the file.
+See the [Programming Model](#programming-model) for more details.

 ## Limitations